ranjith-gampa/queens-game-linkedin/scripts/README.md

 # Scripts README

 This folder contains automation scripts for the Queens game clone project.
-The primary script is `addLevel.ts`, which automates the process of adding new levels to the game.
+The primary script is `addLevel.ts`, which automates the process of adding new levels (both regular and bonus) to the game.

 ## addLevel.ts

-This TypeScript script uses Playwright to automate adding a new level to the Queens game clone.
-It captures a screenshot from the LinkedIn Queens game and integrates it into your local level builder.
+This TypeScript script uses Playwright to automate adding new levels to the Queens game clone.
+It captures screenshots from the LinkedIn Queens game and integrates them into your local level builder.

 ### Prerequisites